gr8-toolkit/PMetriumNative/docs/docs/tools/pmetrium-native/how-to/03-run-ci.md

 > curl -G -d "device=192.168.0.103:5555" http://localhost:7777/Android/Stop
 ```

-Please note that the command `dotnet test ./src/PMetrium.Native/FunctionalTests  --filter ColdStart` is just an example here for the functional test.
-Also see **[PMetrium Native API](../architecture/03-development/04-pmetrium-api.md)**

 :::tip
 You may handle the interaction with the PMetrium Native server from inside of the functional tests framework, in that case, it would be much easier to run tests, see the **[example](./02-run-localhost.md#run-from-code)**